wangt328/uscis-case-statistics/README.md

-This project can query a range of case numbers and save results to MongoDB.
+This chunk of code can query a range of case numbers and save results to MongoDB.
 Before running the code, you should have

 - MongoDB Atlas account.
 You can resigter a MongoDB Atlas account which will give you a free 512MB storage.
-After you create the MongoDB Atlas, please update the `mongo.py` under the `config` folder so that the daily results can be saved into your MongoDB.
+After you create the MongoDB Atlas, please update the `mongodb.py` under the `config` folder so that the daily results can be saved into your MongoDB.
 - (Optional) AWS account.
 Furthermore, you can create an AWS account and deploy the code to a lambda function, set up a cron job and run the scrawler job overnight.

+The core scrawler part is implemented asynchronously.
+You can set the batch size for each batch run in the `uscis.client.py` file.

 ## How to Use
 You can folk the repo and run the `main.py` in any PyCharm.
 You need to update `CASE_TYPE`, `SERVICE_CENTER`, `FISCAL_YEAR` and other variables as needed.